microsoft/playwright/docs/src/api/class-android.md

 * langs: js
 - returns: <[BrowserServer]>

 Returns the Android browser instance.

-Launches android server that client can connect to.
-Example:
+Launches Playwright Android server that client can connect to.
+See the following example:

 Server Side: